tonyblock314/FRC_TEAM_7538-2024-Main/README.md

 2.0.0 First ever version for team 7538 with swerve drive! (hopefully it goes well)

 ## Contributors:
-Anthony Pinzon (lead coder), and hopefully new recruits
+Anthony Pinzon (lead coder), Chat GPT, and hopefully some new recruits that will be named

 Nolan (Graduated past lead coder, included for past contributions to programming)